pifon/RCP-API/README.md

-Here’s the updated `README.md` with the new future feature for planning weekly/monthly menus:

----

 # Pifon API

 Pifon API (pifon.co.uk/api) is a RESTful backend-for-frontend (BFF) designed to power the applications running on pifon.com and foodbook.uk.
 It provides a robust backend to manage user-generated recipes, ingredients, and cuisines.